mphill/kysely-expo/README.md

 ## Date and Boolean Support

-With Javascript there are no types with runtime, and SQLite doesn't support Date or booleans.
+SQLite doesn't support Date or booleans, its actually a string or integer for dates and an 0 or 1 for boolean (typically).
 It would be annoying to have to convert all your dates to strings and booleans to 0 or 1 and vice versa.

-It's not practical or possible to try to analyze your result sets to determine the type of data returned.
-So as a solution this library has adopted a naming convention.
+It's also not practical or possible to try to analyze your result sets to determine the type of data returned.
+So as a solution this library has adopted a column naming convention that will apply transforms.

-Depending on the name of the column it convert `Date` and `boolean` types to the correct SQLite types if you following the naming conventions below.
+Depending on the name of the column it will convert `Date` and `boolean` types to the correct SQLite types if you following the naming conventions below.

-This feature can be disabled by setting `nameBasedCasts: false` in the ExpoDialect options.
+This feature can be disabled by setting `disableNameBasedCasts: true` in the ExpoDialect options.

 ### Dates